BardsWork/urkal/README.md

 > `./lib/gcal/token.json` and `./lib/gcal/credentials.json` paths have been added to `.gitignore`.
 If you change the location, update the file to avoid committing sensitive information to a public repository.

-4. Install the project dependencies via `pip3 install requirements.txt`.
+4. Install the project dependencies via `pip3 install -r requirements.txt`.

 ## Setup RPI to display calendar